Great snipe: Description

-At 26–30 cm in length and a 42–50 cm wingspan, adults are only slightly larger, but much bulkier, than the common snipe and have a shorter bill.
+At 26–30 cm in length and a 43–50 cm wingspan, adults are slightly larger, but noticeably bulkier, than the common snipe and have a 6–7 cm bill, shorter than that of common snipe.
+The bird's bulk is most evident in flight, more reminiscent of a woodcock than a common snipe.
 The body is mottled brown on top and barred underneath.
 They have a dark stripe through the eye.
 The wings are broad, and a pale wingbar is visible in flight.
+The tail has a brown centre and white sides, the white being shown conspicuously during display by fanning the tail.

 The voice is described as a faint yeah.
 Mating display calls of groups can be heard at long distances (more than 300 m) and sound like a mixture of firecracker wind-up xylophone sounds.